aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ### 3.2.6: Score

 A score field is a placeholder whose values are based on the other fields' data.
 A score field is not represented on the front-end by an input element.
-Its value is instead calculated from a string expression containing a logical formula that is evaluated by the LORIS Logic Parser, [LParse](https://gitlab.com/zainvirani/LParse).
+Its value is instead calculated from a string expression containing a logical formula that is evaluated by the LORIS Logic Parser.

 ```js
 {